Udemy: Products and services

-Udemy is an AI-powered reskilling platform that allows instructors to host online courses on their preferred topics, and to upload videos and other educational materials.
+Udemy is an online education platform that allows instructors to host online courses and upload videos and other educational materials.
 Courses are offered in various categories, including business, academics, health and fitness, and music, with most covering practical subjects, such as AWS and Azure training, Excel software, or using an iPhone camera.

 Courses on Udemy can be paid or free, depending on the instructor.
-In 2015, the top 10 instructors made more than $17 million in total revenue.
+In 2015, the top 10 instructors made $17 million in total revenue.

-In April 2013, Udemy offered an app for Apple iOS, allowing students to take classes directly from iPhones.
-The Android version was launched in January 2014.
+In 2013, Udemy offered an app for Apple iOS.
+The Android version was launched in 2014.
 As of January 2014, the iOS app had been downloaded over 1 million times, with 20% of its users accessing their courses via mobile.
-In July 2016, Udemy's iOS platform includes Apple TV.
+In 2016, Udemy was also accessible via Apple TV.

-In February 2023, the company began offering over 100 courses in Hindi.
-Introduced in late 2024, the Udemy AI Assistant is a natural language chat interface integrated into its intelligent skills platform, with a skills mapping feature.
+Introduced in late 2024, the Udemy AI Assistant is a natural language chat interface integrated into the platform, with a "skills mapping" feature.
 In August 2025, Udemy launched its Model Context Protocol (MCP) server, which embeds training into enterprise and employee workflows.